No. of pages 34

 By clicking here you can add this book to your favourites list.
 If it is in your School Library it will show up on your account page in colour and you'll be able to download it from there.
 If it isn't in your school library it will still show up but in grey - that will tell us that maybe it is a book we should add to your school library, and will also remind you to read it if you find it somewhere else!

-This is volume 3 in Santas Elf .
+This book is part of a book series called Santas Elf .

 This book has been graded for interest at 3-9 years.